AOT-Technologies/forms-flow-ai/README.md

 #### Reviewer

-* Reviewer logs into FormsFlow UI at URL- http://localhost:3000/
+* Reviewer logs into formsflow.ai UI at URL- http://localhost:3000/
 * Reviewer is redirected to Keycloak via OIDC where the user's roles are returned as OIDC claims in a JWT.
 The fact that the reviewer has a reviewer role from Keycloak enables additional capabilities in the UI.
 * Reviewer accesses task from task list.
 Tasks are retrieved through the Camunda API, filtered by the reviewer group memberships mapped between Keycloak and native Camunda.
 * Reviewer claims a task and processes it.
 The task moves to the next step in the workflow, with appropriate notifications and actions specific to that workflow.
 * Reviewer can access forms from the forms list, filtered by the group permissions of the user groups as per advanced configuration.
-* Reviewer can access metrics data from the Postgres database filtered according to the configuration.
-FormsFlow UI renders these metrics into usable pages.
+* Reviewer can access metrics data from the Postgres database filtered according to the configuration. formsflow.ai UI renders these metrics into usable pages.
 * Reviewer can access Redash analytics dashboards (as iframes).

 #### Designers / Administrators